Zitkala-Ša: Music and teaching

 From 1897 to 1899 Zitkala-Ša studied and played the violin at the New England Conservatory of Music in Boston.
 In 1899, she took a position at Carlisle Indian Industrial School in Pennsylvania, where she taught music to children.
 She also facilitated debates on the treatment of Native Americans.

 At the 1900 Paris Exposition, she played violin with the school's Carlisle Indian Band.
 In the same year, she began writing articles on Native American life, which were published in national periodicals such as Atlantic Monthly and Harper's Monthly.
 Her critical appraisal of the American Indian boarding school system and vivid portrayal of Indian deracination contrasted markedly to the more idealistic writings of most of her contemporaries.

 Also in 1901, Zitkala-Ša was sent by Carlisle's founder, Colonel Richard Henry Pratt, to the Yankton Reservation to recruit students.
 It was her first visit in several years.
 She was troubled to find her mother's house in disrepair, her brother's family had fallen into poverty, and white settlers were beginning to occupy lands allotted to the Yankton Dakota under the Dawes Act of 1887.

 Upon returning to the Carlisle School, Zitkala-Ša came into conflict with Pratt.
 She resented his rigid program to assimilate Native Americans into dominant white culture and the limitations of the curriculum.
 It prepared Native American children only for low-level manual work, assuming they would return to rural cultures.
-That year she published an article in Harper's Monthly describing the profound loss of identity felt by a Native American boy after undergoing the assimilationist education at the school, a story called "The Soft Hearted Sioux", which Pratt called "trash".
+That year she published an article in Harper's Monthly describing the profound loss of identity felt by a Native American boy after undergoing the assimilationist education at the school, a story called "The Soft Hearted Sioux," which Pratt called "trash."
 In 1901, Zitkala-Ša was dismissed from the Carlisle School.

-Soon after, she took a job as a clerk at the Standing Rock Indian Reservation where she likely met her husband.
+Soon after, she took a job as a clerk at the Standing Rock Indian Reservation where she likely met Bonnin.